AdobeDocs/audience-manager.fr-FR/help/using/reporting/audience-optimization-reports/aor-advertisers/aor-advertisers.md

 ## Role-Based Access Controls (RBAC) {#rbac}

-The type of reports you can view depend on the [!UICONTROL RBAC] group you&#39;re assigned to.
+The type of reports you can view depend on the [!UICONTROL RBAC] group you're assigned to.
 See [Administration](../../../features/administration/administration-overview.md) and [Create a Group](../../../features/administration/administration-overview.md#create-group) for more information.

 [!UICONTROL RBAC] les groupes doivent disposer de certaines sources de données pour afficher les [!UICONTROL Audience Optimization] rapports.
 Your [!DNL Audience Manager] consultant will set up these data sources for you.
 The more data sources in each [!UICONTROL RBAC] user group, the more data those group members will have access to.
-Au minimum, votre consultant va configurer au moins l&#39;une de ces sources de données :
+Au minimum, votre consultant va configurer au moins l'une de ces sources de données :

 * Source de données publicitaire
 * Source de données de marque
 * Source de données de plateforme

-Users that belong to more than one [!UICONTROL RBAC] user group can switch between each group&#39;s view.
+Users that belong to more than one [!UICONTROL RBAC] user group can switch between each group's view.
 Les données affichées seront mises à jour pour respecter le groupe sélectionné.
 If your company does not use [!UICONTROL RBAC], all users will have admin privileges and access to all the data sources (conversion groups).

 ## Conversion Groups {#conversion-groups}